Editorial: The benefits of an arts education

-Students at Aversboro Elementary benefit enormously from a focus on the sciences at the STEM elementary school.
-Though that focus isn’t heavy on the arts, students at the school are fortunate to have a strong arts program that gives students a basic exposure to the liberal arts side of the education equation.
+Students at Wendell Elementary benefit enormously from a focus on the arts at the GT magnet elementary school.
+Though that focus runs adrift as the students enter middle and high school, those formative years give students a chance to experiement with the arts and find creative outlets for their own talents and skills.

 The ballet may not be everyone’s cup of tea when it comes to exposing themselves to the arts, but there’s no denying that the ballet takes center stage around the holidays as the performers transform themselves into all the visions we can imagine at Christmastime.